2nd United States Congress: Membership changes

 There were no political parties in this Congress.
 Members are informally grouped into factions of similar interest, based on an analysis of their voting record.

 Vermont and Kentucky were newly admitted as states and are first represented in this Congress.

 Senate

-There were three resignations, one contested election, and four new seats of admitted states, resulting in a four-seat net gain of the Anti-Administration Senators.
+There were three resignations and four new seats of admitted states, resulting in a three-seat net gain of the Anti-Administration Senators.